matkat99/backcountrybasics/posts/adventureposts/adventures-in-the-subway.md

 ---
 title: Adventures in the Subway
-description: Canyoneering adventure through the Zion Subway
+description: A canyoneering adventure through the Zion Subway.
+How the moon opened up an opportunity of awesome adventure.
 date: 2021-05-29
 tags:
   - adventure